 - Memorize the verse to instill God’s truth about faith into your heart.

 - Tape the verse to your kitchen window to review while washing dishes or cooking.

 - Read the verse aloud during your quiet time with God and ask him to fulfill his Word in you.

 Remember Romans 12:3 from above?
 Well, here’s the full verse:

 “Because of the privilege and authority God has given me, I give each of you this warning: Don’t think you are better than you really are.
 Be honest in your evaluation of yourselves, measuring yourselves by the faith God has given us.”(Romans 12:3 NLT)

 God knows you, and he knows how he’s gifted you.
 And he loves to give even more gifts!

 Going forward from today, be honest about how you feel, what you think, and what you believe.
 Never hesitate to come to God and say, “Increase my faith!”

 Remember how I shared earlier about God sending me love messages through nature, such as a bunny crossing my lawn?
 Well, whether God intentionally sends those bunnies or not, I believe he’s pleased with my faith.
 In fact, I believe it’s my faith that prompts him to send more bunnies my way.
-He likes that I’m expecting his “Hello” because my expectation reflects how he made me.
+I think he likes that I’m expecting his “Hello.”

 God also knows how he made you, and he loves how your mind works.